KQM-git/TCL/characters/electro/fischl.md

 | Cast DMG | 291.2% |
 | Her Pilgrimage of Bleak | 222% |

-* C4 is calculated as a separate, second instance of Elemantal Burst damage.
-* C4 can benefit from The Stringless
-* C4 can crit
-* C4 and Q have separate crit rolls
+* C4 can crit and has separate crit rolls from Q.
 * C4 damage occurs before Q (higher priority)
 {% endtab %}